Analytics of Longitudinal System Monitoring Data for Performance Prediction: Data Description

-{\bf Filtering by Router Type:} Nodes with different functionality such as compute nodes, I/O servers, management and login nodes are attached to different routers.
-We can either consider all routers or filter by the types of nodes attached to a router.
-We explored the following groupings, some of which only consider a subset of routers: routers connected to compute nodes (henceforth referred to as all routers), routers attached to nodes that are assigned to the control job (henceforth referred to as my routers), routers that are connected to I/O servers (IO routers), etc. We ultimately chose to feature the results from analyzing data from all routers connected to compute nodes, routers connected to I/O servers and the subset of routers that are attached to nodes assigned to a particular job (my routers).
-These two groupings yielded the strongest results and are solutions that could be implemented by system administrators and individual users respectively.
+{\bf Filtering by Router Type:} Different types of nodes such as compute nodes, I/O servers, management and login nodes are attached to different routers.
+We can either consider all routers or filter the data by the types of nodes attached to a router.
+We explored the following groupings, each of which only considers a subset of routers: routers connected to compute nodes (henceforth referred to as {\em all routers}), routers connected to I/O servers ({\em IO routers}), and routers attached to nodes that are assigned to the control job (henceforth referred to as {\em my routers}).
+These three groupings yielded the strongest results in our experiments, and are solutions that can be implemented by system administrators and individual users respectively.

-{\bf Aggregating over Router Types:} Once a subset of routers has been selected in accordance to one of the above groupings, we explored various aggregation schemes to aggregate the data across routers for either set of input features (raw or derived).
-This aggregation calculates one value for each counter by applying one of the following functions over the entire router subset: mean, standard deviation, various percentiles such as median, 75th percentile, 95th percent, and IQR (75th - 25th percentile).
-We present results for some of these aggregation functions.
+{\bf Aggregating over Routers:} For each grouping described above, we explored various schemes to aggregate the data across routers for the set of derived features.
+This aggregation calculates one value for each feature by applying one of the following functions over all the routers that belong to a group: mean, standard deviation, various percentiles such as median, 75th percentile, 95th percentile, and IQR (75th -- 25th percentile).
+We present results for some of these aggregation functions in Section~\ref{sec:results}.